A 9-day expedition log through Haida Gwaii’s Islands of Beauty

 Certain measures are taken, however, to ensure they remain unharmed and clear of debris as much as possible.
 Some trees were removed from the beachside due to shore erosion and the threat of falling on the poles.
 David himself maintains the grounds with care, even cutting the grass over the house deposits with a tiny pair of scissors.

 Back on the other side of the Island, we’re guided to a different type of gravesite – a burial cave that was used for a middle class – where bentwood boxes would have been left to rest.
 Graham explains to us that the Haida didn’t really have a lower class.
 They were a community that provided for their own collectively.
 There was no such thing as homelessness.
-Even if you were from a different village (sometimes taken from other villages as slaves) you would have been taken in and cared for, in some cases better than high-status members, as a status symbol for outsiders that even the poorest citizens were well fed.
+Even if you were from a different village (sometimes taken from other villages as “slaves”) you would have been taken in and cared for, in some cases better than high-status members, as a symbol for outsiders that even the poorest citizens were well fed.
 The matriarchs and chiefs were naturally ranked higher, but otherwise, the villagers were mostly considered equals, each with their own role to contribute to their society.
+I think our western society could learn much from this way of life.

 After exploring the long stretch of perfectly-white, sandy, secluded beach in hopes to find a glass ball fishing float, we’re back aboard the Passing Cloud for the evening.
 Here we anchor for the night, a rarity for most vessels due to the close proximity to the Cape and exposure to most winds, which are of no concern for us tonight in the perfectly calm waters of the west.